TD-Dan/Sunwai/Sunwai full dictionary.baked.md

 Example:: *A ta **le** **tama** ne wai* = "I take **the bridge** over water."

-> More on usage in Penetoki > Concept marker Le
+> More on usage in Sunwai > Concept marker Le

 author-comment:: Le is missing additional usage and full dictionary entry.
 # HI